 The third level and, by most accounts, the least fun part of the difficult game of peony farming is selling the peonies.
 The farmers I talked to did not go into peony farming because they liked marketing and sales, but because they wanted to be outside growing flowers.
 Naomi Brodersen, who has farmed with her family since 2014 (1,400 roots), describes what’s involved.
 From January to May or June until they started harvesting, her sister and her boyfriend contacted 300-400 florists.

-The Arctic Alaska Peony Cooperative in Fairbanks was supposed to relieve farmers of this chore, but this fall it disbanded.
+The Arctic Alaska Peony Cooperative in Fairbanks was supposed to relieve farmers of this chore, but they disbanded in the fall of 2019.
 For a couple years, Chapin, marketed for 14 peony farms (this is called a packhouse) in Fairbanks but cut back to three farms because she wasn’t making enough money for the amount of work involved.
 If growers are lucky enough to have a packhouse or co-op to work with, they must fork over 20 to 60% of gross sales–more if they’re paying for cold storage and marketing, less if they’re just paying for marketing.

 Working with a packhouse or co-op can add inconvenience to the process as well.
 Ideally, stems should be chilled right after they’re cut.
 For small growers like Quinn it was also inconvenient.
 Ideally, stems should be chilled right after being harvested, but since the nearest chiller was 30 miles, it was very time-consuming to transport the stems during the harvest–the busiest time of year for growers.